LifeofDan-EL/100-days-of-code/log.md

 **Today's Progress:** Studied Basic Types and Variables, Worked on [PharaseOMatic](https://github.com/LifeofDan-EL/PharaseOMatic), it's basically a function that creates three arrays of words, randomly picks one word from each, and then joins them together.

 **Thoughts:** Apparently if data types are inferred on objects, e.g. var x : Int = 6, var z = x + 5.
-Due to the fact x has been assigned Dtat type of Int, z automatically copies the reference of it as an Int.
+Due to the fact x has been assigned Data type of Int, z automatically copies the reference of it as an Int.
 Also I should be careful when doing conversions to not have spillovers, e.g. var x : Long = 2567875643233 var y = x.toInt().

+### Day 5: July 18, 2020

+**Today's Progress:** Solved most of the problems on [Hyperskill](https://hyperskill.org/join/4db19914) that were concerned with the topics I've covered in [Head First Kotlin](https://www.oreilly.com/library/view/head-first-kotlin/9781491996683/).
+Solved an 8kyu kata on Code Wars, had an issue though.
+It was working on my IDE but was failing Code Wars test.
+Got to find out, there was no need to request for input and it doesn't support the Scanner library.
+Finally completed Completed the [Simple_Chatty_Bot](https://github.com/LifeofDan-EL/Simple_Chatty_Bot/tree/Stage4)

+**Thoughts:** I think almost got myself worked out today, spent over 3 hours on my IDE.
+I feel exhausted a lot today, I guess I should reduce my pace a bit.